-Alleviating noncompliance is a specific and major treatment goal for every student.
+Noncompliance is a specific and major treatment goal for every student.
 Students are given a variety of demands and tasks to perform throughout the day, are rewarded immediately when they comply, and lose privileges if they refuse.

-By doing this consistently each student eventually becomes increasing cooperative with teachers, parents and other legitimate authority figures.
+By doing this consistently each student eventually becomes increasingly cooperative with teachers, parents and other legitimate authority figures.
 Parents can watch the development of compliance by viewing the student’s behavior chart for noncompliance on the Parent/Agency Website.

 Effective treatment of aggressive and violent behaviors

 JRC is very successful in reducing or eliminating aggressive and other violent behaviors, and replacing them with more appropriate behaviors.

 JRC students are given behavioral contracts in which, if they can go for a defined period of time without showing aggressive behavior, they earn a powerful reward; if they break their contract by showing aggression, they lose important privileges.

 The time periods of these contracts are short to begin with and are gradually lengthened as the behavior improves.

 At JRC the same staff members work in the residences, during transport, and in the classrooms.
 More importantly, the same educational and treatment systems are carried out in all of those places.

 JRC staff records the behavior frequencies of all of the student’s problem behaviors that we are trying to decrease, as well as positive behaviors that we are trying to increase, on a 24/7 basis.
 This data is deposited daily in a charting database.